nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

+* If multiple tags are provided as an input only the last tag will be taken.
+    - For example: `add n/John Doe...t/Low Risk t/High Risk`.
+The patient John Doe will be assigned the tag `High Risk`.

 * The following are considered duplicate patients:
   * Same name AND same phone number
   * Same name AND same email